Caring for a Stickman Leather bag is easy.

 Note: if you get ink, oil, heavy grease on a bag, especially lighter colored bags, it may be impossible to get the stain out -call me if you've got an issue like this and I might be able to suggest something.

 For conditioning your bag, to keep it supple and fresh-looking, I suggest Lexol leather balm.
+As always, follow the directions on the packaging and test on an inconspicuous spot on the bag, first.

 BE KIND TO YOUR BAG